How to get BRCGS certified

 Implementing BRCGS Food Safety in your business requires careful planning and execution.
 Here are the key steps to follow to ensure successful certification:

 2. Form a Food Safety Team: Assemble a dedicated team of knowledgeable and experienced individuals within your organisation.
 This team will play a crucial role in implementing and maintaining the BRCGS standard.
-Assign specific roles and responsibilities to team members to ensure a smooth certification process.
+Assign specific roles and responsibilities to BRCGS team members.

-3. Conduct a gap analysis: Perform a comprehensive gap analysis to identify areas where your current food safety management systems fall short of meeting BRCGS requirements.
-This analysis will help you prioritise the actions needed to close the gaps and ensure compliance.
+3. Conduct a gap analysis: Perform a comprehensive gap analysis to identify areas where your current food safety management systems.

 6. The audit process and what to expect: During the audit, the certification body will assess your compliance with the BRCGS standards.
 Expect the auditor to review documentation, conduct interviews, and observe your processes.
 Be prepared to provide evidence of your compliance and demonstrate your commitment to food safety.